tmya/digital-signage/README.md

 ## What's this.

-simple setup to simple digital signage system for PC on a stick.
+Simple setup to simple digital signage system for PC on a stick.

+I'm using this digital signage system in a certain hospital in Japan.

+### What's required.

+1. Monitor.
+Pherhaps, need HDMI connector.
+1. One PC.
+I choiced PC on a stick with HDMI output.
+It mounted backside on TV.
+Including Windows10.
+1. LibreOffice(Software).
+Free office suite, Awesome work.
+[LibreOffice The Document Foundation](libreoffice.org)
+1. File share server or like it.
+I'm using Synology NAS.
+You could choose other way.
+Of course I mean that in a good way.

 ### Sequence of start script.